ArelSmith/arelsmith-portofolio/README.md

 # 🧑‍🎨 My Portfolio – Arel Smith

-Welcome to my personal portfolio website built with **React**, **Tailwind CSS v4**, and enhanced with **DaisyUI**.
+Welcome to my personal portfolio website built with **React**, **Tailwind CSS v4**.
 This website showcases my work, skills, and contact information as a Visual Communication Design student and front-end developer.

 ## ✨ Features